06/04/2026 - 06/05/20268:00 AM CDT start timeLogan, West VirginiaOnline (Schedule in ET)

 Online attendees: if purchased, hard copy materials will be mailed as soon as they are available.
 Please note that you may not receive hard copy materials until after the seminar.

-Non-Attendees can purchase program materials once they are available (check back here closer to event).
+Non-Attendees can purchase program materials and will be sent to you once they are available.

 Pricing will be as follows: